CristinaMarilena/SpringInAction/README.md

 Some of this autoconfigurations may depend on a property.Look into the spring boot documentation and see what properties are available for tuning.

 You can also override @ConditionalOnMissingBean conditions and if you applications doesn't user Servlets of filters, the you can define a FilterRegistrationBean and call setEnabled(false);

+## INPUT VALIDATIONS

+Spring supports java bean validation API wich makes it easy to declare validation rules as opposed to explicitly writing declaration login in your application.

+**Apply validation rules with SPRING MVC:

+1. Declare validation rules on the class that is validated(models)
+2. Specify that the validation should be made in the controller s methods that require validation
+3. Display validation errors

+Ex:

+                  @NotNull
+                  @Size(min, message)
+                  @NotBlank    ( from hibernate)
+                  @CreditCardNumber
+                  @Pattern
+                  @Digits

+**_Side note: - Pattern doesn t seem right to validate a date, but only the format of it.
+              - CreditCardNumber ann implements Luhn algorithm_**